 Vitamin C or echinacea products are sometimes recommended for the prevention of colds.
 Some people start taking these products a few weeks before the start of the cold season.
 But they offer very limited protection.

-Because there are so many different cold viruses, there is currently no medicine that can fight all cold viruses and shorten the length of colds.
+Because there are so many different cold viruses, there is currently no medicine that can fight cold viruses and shorten the length of colds.
 But various medications can relieve some of the symptoms a little.
 These include painkillers like ibuprofen and acetaminophen (paracetamol), as well as decongestant (anti-swelling) nasal sprays for temporary use.

 Antibiotics are usually not effective against colds and, because of their possible side effects, should only be used if there are complications.
 Products that contain zinc, vitamin C, or echinacea extracts are also commonly recommended for the treatment of colds.
 It's not currently possible to reliably evaluate the advantages and disadvantages of these herbal products because there has been little research in this area, and the studies that have been done have produced contradictory results.
-Herbal products like extracts taken from Pelargonium (umckaloabo), primrose, thyme, eucalyptus and ivy may possibly be able to relieve a cough somewhat.
+Herbal products like extracts taken from Pelargonium (umckaloabo), primrose, thyme, eucalyptus and ivy may possibly relieve a cough somewhat.

 Choi IK, Lee HK, Ji YJ, Hwang IH, Kim SY.
 A Comparison of the Efficacy and Safety of Non-Steroidal Anti-Inflammatory Drugs versus Acetaminophen in Symptom Relief for the Common Cold: A Meta-Analysis of Randomized Controlled Trial Studies.
 Korean J Fam Med 2013; 34(4): 241-249.